Tavi Gevinson

 Tavi Gevinson (born April 21, 1996) is an American actress, writer, and magazine editor.
-She came to public attention at the age of 12 due to her fashion blog Style Rookie.
-By the age of 15, she had shifted her focus to pop culture and feminist discussion.
-She started to take acting roles regularly beginning in 2013, and currently stars in the rebooted version of HBO's Gossip Girl.
+At age twelve, she came to public attention for her fashion blog Style Rookie.
+By 15, she had shifted her focus to pop culture and feminist discussion.
+Gevinson began acting in 2013, and later starred in the HBO Max series Gossip Girl (2021–2023).

 Gevinson was the founder and editor-in-chief of the online magazine Rookie, aimed primarily at teenage girls.

 Early life

 Gevinson was born in Chicago, Illinois, and raised in the suburban town of Oak Park, Illinois.
-Her father, Steve Gevinson, is an English high school teacher.
+Her father, Steve Gevinson, is a high school English teacher.
 Her mother, Berit Engen, is a weaver and part-time Hebrew instructor who grew up in Oslo, Norway.
 Gevinson's father was born to an Orthodox Jewish family; her mother, who was raised Lutheran, converted to Judaism in 2001.
-Gevinson and her two older sisters, Rivkah and Miriam, were raised in the Jewish faith; she had a Bat Mitzvah ceremony.
-Gevinson was educated at Oak Park and River Forest High School in her hometown Oak Park.
+Gevinson and her two older sisters were raised in the Jewish faith; she had a Bat Mitzvah ceremony.
+Gevinson attended Oak Park and River Forest High School and graduated in 2014.

 Career

 2008–2011: Style Rookie

 Gevinson started a fashion blog, Style Rookie, in 2008.
 The blog, featuring photos of the 11-year-old in distinctive outfits and her commentary on the latest fashion trends, began drawing nearly 30,000 readers each day.
 Her father "wasn't terribly interested" in her new hobby until she asked for his permission to be interviewed by The New York Times for an article about young bloggers.

 Because of the blog's success, Gevinson was invited to attend New York Fashion Week and Paris Fashion Week.
-She made overseas fashion-related trips to Tokyo and Antwerp, funded by Pop magazine, and was commissioned to write articles for Harper's Bazaar and Barneys.com.
+She made overseas fashion-related trips to Tokyo and Antwerp, funded by Pop magazine, and was commissioned to write articles for Harper's Bazaar and Barneys.
 She styled a shoot for BlackBook magazine, acted as a muse and model for Rodarte's clothing line at Target stores, and partnered with Borders&Frontiers to design and sell her own T-shirt.
 In 2010, she spoke at a marketing conference in New York and at Idea City, a Canadian version of the TED conference.